 (We’re actually going to be running a webinar on this!
 Details coming ASAP)

-I’ve also seen religiously relevant adaptations of this but I don’t have the science for it so I’ll let you do your own Googling/ChatGPTing.
+I’ve also seen religiously relevant adaptations of this — I don’t have the science for it so I don’t feel comfortable sharing more at this time.
+I’ll let you do your own Googling/ChatGPTing.
+Come back to me if you find interesting stuff!

-I would say here, there’s a difference between booking on to a course that does some of this stuff versus seeing a sex therapist and getting personalised support, advice, and guidance.
+I would say here that the increased awareness in the public consciousness of sex therapy has led to a shit tonne of courses, books and influencer led content.
+There’s a difference between booking on to a course that does some of this stuff versus seeing a sex therapist and getting personalised support, advice, and guidance in a supported environment.

 How much does it cost?